kirbydesign/designsystem/.github/CONTRIBUTING.md

 This also reduces the likeliness of forgetting to correct the test description, if the color ever was to change - resulting in uncertainaity to what the correct color actually is.

 #### The good test follows the Arrange, Act, Assert (AAA) pattern
-Following the [AAA pattern](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) makes your test well structured and easy to understand.
+Following the [AAA pattern](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) makes your tests well structured and easy to understand.

 A test will not always have all parts of AAA - sometimes it may only be necessary to assert, as is the case in the following test:
 ```